6 Charitable Giving Strategies to Ease Your Tax Burden

 • Items 1 through 4 are perfect for pairing with a donor-advised fund.
 Use these techniques to contribute money or securities whenever it makes sense, then use the fund to smooth out the amount of your donations over time.

 • We love strategy five, but these transactions must occur directly with your charity of choice.
-I.e., you cannot use a donor-advised fund for qualified charitable distributions (QCDs).
+You cannot use a donor-advised fund for qualified charitable distributions (QCDs).

 • The sixth strategy is a long-term play that applies to anyone who wishes to leave a portion of their estate to a charitable organization when they pass.